the-other-mariana/code-journal/koch-snowflake/README.md

 # Koch Curve Snowflake

-This is a simple implementation in Python of a Koch Curve Snowflake in an image. <br />
+This is a simple implementation in Python of a Koch Curve Snowflake in an image.
+The [pdf](https://github.com/the-other-mariana/code-journal/blob/master/koch-snowflake/CJ09_KochCurve.pdf) shows the algorithm followed. <br />

 ## Specifications